Space Ranger Processing

 Output

-When spaceranger count completes successfully, it will generate a variety of outputs (seen below), which will enable the analyst to perform further analysis in R/Python or using the proprietary Loupe browser from 10X Genomics.
+When spaceranger count completes successfully, it will generate a variety of outputs (seen below), which will enable the analyst to perform further analyses in R/Python or using the proprietary Loupe browser from 10x Genomics.

 Figure 1: Example of the different outputs generated by spaceranger count.

-A good starting point is to take a look at the QC of the sample in the web summary, which we have provided in reports/ folder that you downloaded.
+A good starting point is to take a look at the QC of the sample in the web summary, which we have provided as:

 In the Visium HD assay, Space Ranger aggregates transcript counts into square spatial bins of different sizes, typically: